radius-project/radius/docs/content/user-guides/tutorials/webapp/webapp-initial-deployment/index.md

 Next you'll add resources for the website's frontend.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
-The `todoapp` and `route` resource in your template.bicep file will contain everything needed for the website frontend to run and expose a port to the internet.
+The `todoapp` and `todoRoute` resource in your template.bicep file will contain everything needed for the website frontend to run and expose a port to the internet.

 Your `todoapp`, which is a ContainerComponent resource, will specify:
 - **container image:** `radiusteam/tutorial-todoapp`, a Docker image the container will run.
 This is where your website's front end code lives.
 - **bindings:** `http`, a Radius binding that adds the ability to listen for HTTP traffic (on port 3000 here).[]

-Your `route`, which is a HttpRoute resource, will specify:
+Your `todoRoute`, which is a HttpRoute resource, will specify:
 - **hostname:** `*`, the hostname that the container will be exposed to the internet on. `*` means that all hostnames will be accepted.

 Update your template.bicep file to match the full application definition: